 - Pumpkin – You need real pumpkin puree from a can, NOT pumpkin pie mix.

-- Maple extract – This is much more concentrated than maple syrup and adds the maple flavor to the glaze.
-If you can’t find maple extract at the supermarket, you can order it online.
+- Maple flavoring- This is much more concentrated than maple syrup and adds the maple flavor to the glaze.
+Maple extract is similar, however it’s less concentrated.
+Can be used, but it may not give you the caramel coloring in the icing.

 Tips and Tricks

-Make sure you let the cupcakes cool before adding the maple glaze!
+- Make sure you let the muffins cool before adding the maple glaze!
 I let the cool for a few minutes in the pan before transferring them to a wire rack.

 I have not tested the recipe with fresh pumpkin.
 I imagine using your own fresh made pumpkin puree would work as long as the liquid content is similar to canned.